-B. The district maintains the financial accountability and viability of the school nutrition program.
+Goal B: The district maintains the financial accountability and viability of the school nutrition program.

-1. The program budget is based on departmental goals, revenue, and expenditure projections.

-- The district can demonstrate that the budget is based on departmental goals, revenue, and expenditure projections. - b.
-The district can demonstrate that it prepares the budget based on current participation rates. - c.
-The district keeps a copy of the budget on file. - d.
-The district can demonstrate that it evaluates income and expenditure projections monthly, and revises them as appropriate. - e.
+- 1. The program budget is based on departmental goals, revenue, and expenditure projections. - The district can demonstrate that the budget is based on departmental goals, a. revenue, and expenditure projections. - The district can demonstrate that it prepares the budget based on current b. participation rates. - c.
+The district keeps a copy of the budget on file.

+No N/A Explanation/Doc

+FOO D S ERVICE OPERATIONS (Pages 52 - 58) d.
+The district can demonstrate that it evaluates income and expenditure projections monthly, and revises them as appropriate. e.
 The district can demonstrate that it regularly compares actual and budgeted expenses and implements changes to reduce costs when practical.

-2. The district's financial control process includes an ongoing review of the program's financial and management practices.

-- a.
-The district can demonstrate that its financial control process includes an ongoing review of the program's financial and management practices. - b.
+2. e district's financial control process includes an ongoing review of the ogram's financial and management practices. a.
+The district can demonstrate that its financial control process includes an ongoing review of the program's financial and management practices. b.
 The district can demonstrate that it has financial controls in place that include written procedures for collecting, depositing, and disbursing money.
-The district also has written procedures to account for reimbursable meals and other sales. - c.
-The district can demonstrate that it uses automated data processing for financial reporting. - d.
+The district also has written procedures to account for reimbursable meals and other sales. c.
+The district can demonstrate that it uses automated data processing for financial reporting. d.
 The district can demonstrate that it determines meal prices using cost data.

-3. The district accounts for and reports meals served, by category.

-- a.
-The district has a process to account for and reports meals served, by category. - b.
-The district can demonstrate that it determines number of meals by category at point of service by approved meal counting procedures. - c.
-The district can demonstrate that it ensures or can explain why the number of students claimed for free and reduced price meals on any day is equal to or less than the number of approved applications times attendance factor. - d.
+3. Th e district accounts for and reports meals served, by category. a.
+The district has a process to account for and reports meals served, by category. b.
+The district can demonstrate that it determines number of meals by category at point of service by approved meal counting procedures. c.
+The district can demonstrate that it ensures or can explain why the number of students claimed for free and reduced price meals on any day is equal to or less than the number of approved applications times attendance factor. d.
 The district can demonstrate that it submits accurate meal counts to the Florida Department of Education.

-4. The district regularly evaluates purchasing practices to decrease costs and increase efficiency.

-- The district can demonstrate that it regularly evaluates purchasing practices to decrease costs and increase efficiency. - b.
-The district can demonstrate that it has developed specifications for purchasing of major items. - c.
-The district can demonstrate that it reviews and updates food specifications annually. - d.
-The district can demonstrate that it gives vendors equal opportunity to provide service. - e.
+4. e district regularly evaluates purchasing practices to decrease costs and crease efficiency. a.
+The district can demonstrate that it regularly evaluates purchasing practices to decrease costs and increase efficiency. b.
+The district can demonstrate that it has developed specifications for purchasing of major items. c.
+The district can demonstrate that it reviews and updates food specifications annually. d.
+The district can demonstrate that it gives vendors equal opportunity to provide service. e.
 The district can demonstrate that the bid analysis process considers specifications, service, and price, and is verified by more than one person.

-5. The district has developed an effective inventory control system that is appropriate to the size of the school nutrition program.

-- a.
-The district has an inventory control system for the school nutrition program. - b.
-The district can demonstrate that it maintains a perpetual inventory. - c.
-The district can demonstrate that it conducts a physical inventory at least monthly. - d.
-The district can demonstrate that it compares perpetual and physical inventories at least monthly. - The district can demonstrate that its inventory control system minimizes energy costs, waste, theft, and storage costs.

-FOOD SERVICE OPERATIONS(Continued)